 COURSE DESCRIPTION: Stage 1 Legal Studies covers topics that examine both the structure of the Australian Legal System, as well as thematic studies of different areas of law.
 Each topic of study is taught through a lens of current legal issues - with a strong focus on recent case studies, changing legislation and court decisions.
 Each year students undertake some foundational studies in the structure of government, criminal law and the development of new law, in addition to thematic topics.
 Thematic topics are changeable each year and can be negotiated with the class based on student interest.
-In recent years, thematic topics chosen by students include: Family Law, Young People and the Law, Sports Law, International Law, Technology and the Law, Victims' Rights, and Motorists and the Law.
-Students critically examine different legal practises, principles, and theories, and evaluate the system's strengths and weaknesses.
-Students also visit Old Adelaide Gaol and the Adelaide Courts to learn about legal history and witness the courts in action.
+In recent years, thematic topics chosen by students include: Family Law, Young People and the Law, Sports Law, International Law, Technology and the Law, Victims Rights, and Motorists and the Law.
+Students critically examine different legal practices, principles and theories, and evaluate the system's strengths and weaknesses.
+Students also visit Old Adelaide Gaol and the Adelaide Courts to learn about legal history and witness the courts in action, as well as participate in mock trials.